A tax calendar is a 12-month calendar divided into quarters. The calendar gives specific due dates for:

 The private delivery service can tell you how to get written proof of the mailing date.

-The U.S. Postal Service advises that private delivery services cannot deliver items to P.O. boxes.
+The U.S. Postal Service advises that private delivery services can't deliver items to P.O. boxes.
 You must use the U.S. Postal

 Service to mail any item to an IRS P.O. box address.